 29. Your niece and nephews can call you whatever they want to call you, no matter how ridiculous or silly it is.

 30. The real leaders aren’t necessarily the loudest people in the room.
-They’re the ones who are actually getting things done.
+They’re the ones who are actually getting things done and setting the example for everyone else.

 31. It’s fun to play tourist in your own city every now and then.